RenatoEsposito1999/A-CLIP-based-Approach-to-Text-to-Image-Retrieval-in-Marine-Monitoring/README.md

 1. A CLIP-based Approach to Text-to-Image Retrieval in Marine Monitoring

-2. Deep-learning based sea-turtles monitoring
+2. Deep learning-based sea-turtles monitoring

 ## 📋 Table of Contents